ritmillio/React-Native-Self-Study-Project/README.md

 # React Native Tutorial - Self Study project

-## This tutorial is a self-study project, through the project I am going to cover different topics which leads me to become a React Native developer.
+## This tutorial is a self-study project, through the project, I am going to learn hybrid mobile-development.

 ## Table of Contents
 * 1. HTML / CSS